ttcremers/ttcremers.github.io/content/fine-art-photography.md

 **exclamation** _noun_: a sudden cry or remark expressing surprise, strong emotion, or pain.

 So, think before you start exclaiming dissatisfaction in front of an art piece, you might validate it ;-)

+If you want the portfolio side rather than the essay, start with [Fine Art Portraiture](/fine-art-portraiture/) and [Phart](/tags/phart/).

 ## My fine art